110y/bootes/README.md

 ## Overview

-Bootes is implemented as a Kubernetes Controller and you can specify any Envoy configurations via Custom Resources like below:
+Bootes is implemented as a Kubernetes Controller and you can use any Envoy configurations via Custom Resources like below:

 ```yaml
 ---